AdobeDocs/experience-manager-cloud-service.en/help/implementing/developing/headless-journey/go-live.md

     * Origin servers - number of calls, error rates, CPU loads, payload traffic
   * Author Performance
     * Check number of users, requests and load
-* Access App and Space specific performance reports
+* Access application and Space specific performance reports
-  * Once the server is up, check whether the general metrics are green/orange/red, then identify specific app issues
+  * Once the server is up, check whether the general metrics are green/orange/red, then identify specific application issues
-  * Open same reports above filtered to app or space (for example Photoshop desktop, paywall)
+  * Open reports mentioned above, but filter them to the application or space (for example Photoshop desktop, paywall)
-  * Use Splunk log APIs to access service and application performance
+  * [Use Splunk log APIs](/help/implementing/developing/introduction/logging.md#splunk-logs) to access service and application performance
   * Contact Customer Support in case there are other issues.

 ## Troubleshooting {#troubleshooting}